GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 ### Challenges

-Every WTH is made up of a collection of technical challenges.
+Every gHack is made up of a collection of technical challenges.
 For the one pager, you should list out your challenges by name, with no more than a single sentence description for each unless the challenge title is descriptive enough on its own.

 For most this page will act as a "Table of Contents" for your hack.
 We recommend that you create links for each challenge to its respective challenge page.